ascentcore/react-schema-form/docs/index.md

   }
 }
 ```
-Under the if statement a set of properties with a const attribute have to be defined.
+Under the if statement a set of properties have to be defined containing at the highest nesting level a const attribute.
 The then/else attributes can define subschemas with one or more levels of nesting that will be added to the base schema if the value of the data field is matching the if statement.
 The properties can be added or only altered.
 The else statement is not mandatory.

 To define multiple if statements, the following structure will be followed.